codecasts/php-alpine/docs/building-and-or-contributing.md

 This document includes simple instructions for building the packages at your own and/or locally testing for contributions on the project.

+### Required Tools.

+You must have present on the host system:

+- docker-compose
+- make (GNU make)
+- Docker (latest preferable)

+### TL;DR

+You can browse Makefile scripts to have a general idea of the build process, if you don't want to read this full guide.
+Although is very recommended.

 ### Security.

 For obvious reasons, the Alpine packaging private key, used to sign packages on this repository